“It’s okay that you forgot.”

 “For both of us?” he asks, staring at the source of my current hunger pains.
 I’d be foolish to call the look endearing, but a hormonal wife can only hope, right?

 “I guess I’ll order two.”
-If I’m lucky, he’s skinny enough that he’ll probably eat a slice and a half with water before going back to work, leaving the rest for me to find some semblance of happiness feeding my face and fattening myself up until I pop.
+If I’m lucky, he’ll probably eat a slice and maybe half of another and go back to his computer, which currently gets more attention than me, leaving the rest for me to find some semblance of happiness feeding my face and fattening myself up until I pop.

 Today we’re celebrating five years of blogging!
 Let’s make this anniversary happier than the one in today’s story. 😉